jthiller/CodePath-iOS-for-Designers/Project 5 - TumblrApp/README.md

     * :white_check_mark: Compose button should show the various post buttons without animation.
     * :white_check_mark: *Optional*: Try to imitate the animation effect of the real app.
     * :white_check_mark: *Optional*: Show the Tumblr loading graphic before showing the trending screen.
 Assets for the loading graphic are included.
+    * :white_check_mark: *Bonus*: Use the delegate method to dismiss the keyboard when pressing return from the search view.

   * **GIF walkthrough of all required and optional stories (using LICEcap)**